uperl/Test2-Tools-PerlTidy/README.md

 - perltidyrc

-    By default the usual locations for the **perltidy** file will be searched.
+    By default the usual locations for the **perltidyrc** file will be searched.
 You can use this to override a specific tidy file.

 - mute